Last reviewed on 9th June 2023 by Martin Alexander (Mortgage Advisor)

-Lenders are facing a multitude of applicants that have been on furloughed leave which isn’t something they’ve had an experience of before.
-The good news is that some lenders are flexible and understood that furlough was a temporary situation and you’ll be returning to full-time work very soon.
+Lenders are facing a multitude of applicants that have been on furloughed leave which isn’t something they’ve had any experience with before.
+The good news is that some lenders are flexible and understand that furlough was a temporary situation and you’ll be returning to full-time work very soon.

 Some lenders are better placed than others for mortgages after furlough.
 This is because they’ve taken a more flexible approach than other lenders.